 There's plenty to do around La Playa, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including The Catering Artists, Submerge Church, and Sterling Sails.
+Explore popular things to do in the area, including Mission Heights Chocolates, Drunk Confections, and Golden Wave Permanent Jewelry.

 Ratings by